for-giobbe/phy/Building a Tree in a BI Framework .md

 * ```.con.tre```  tree file with clade credibility / posterior probability values
 * ```.vstat```    summary statistics for all branch and node parameters
 * ```.tstat``` summary statistics for informative (_i.d._ non terminals) taxon bipartitions
-* ```.parts``` bibartitions
+* ```.parts``` bipartitions

-We can also observe the more important informations for summary statistics from the standard output.
+We can also observe the more important summary statistics from the standard output.

+Here there is a depiction of bipartitions: a taxon bipartition is defined by removing a branch on the tree, dividing the tree into those taxa to the left and right of the removed branch.
-Here there is a depiction of the trees nodes (or splits or bipartitions), with dots for the taxa that are on one side of the partition and stars for the taxa on the other side.
+In this representation, dots are the taxa that are on one side of the partition and stars are the taxa on the other side.
 As you can observe bipartitions 1 to 18 represent terminal branches (they divide the dataset into a subset with one species and another subset with all the other species), while the total number of branches (46) and of internal branches (32).
+As you can see there are more bipartitions than the 36 branches which we expect ( recall the ```2* n. species -3``` formula).
+This is because different trees are sampled throughout the analysis, which have different topologies and a number of possible bipartitions grater than the number of bipartitions in a single tree.

 ```
    ID -- Partition